-To construct the ownership variables (see Section 5.2), we use Thomson Reuters 13Fs, which are taken from SEC regulatory filings by institutions with at least \$100m total assets under management.
-We augment this data by scraping SEC 13F filings following Ben-David et al. (2020), which resolves the issues of stale and omitted institutional reports, excluded securities, and missing holdings from 2000 onwards.26 We describe the precise construction of the common ownership variables from these data in the following section.
+To construct the ownership variables, we use two sources of data: Thomson Reuters (institutional ownership in 13F) and Schwartz-Ziv and Volkova (2021) (blockholdings in 13D and 13G).
+The Thomson Reuters 13Fs are taken from SEC regulatory filings by institutions with at least \$100 million total assets under management.
+We augment this data by scraping SEC 13F filings following Ben-David et al. (2020) which resolves the issues of stale and omitted institutional reports, excluded securities, and missing holdings from 2000 onwards.